nimaadmed/WBC_Feature/README.md

 * Finally, download the [Raabin-WBC dataset](http://www.raabindata.ir/WBC/Cropped_double_labeled/PaperFormatData.rar).
 ### Step2:
 * After downloading the datasets, extract and put them beside the main.py .
 Then,  you can run the main.py.
 Type 1 or 2 or 3 to select the dataset.
+## Citation
+If you use the Raabin-WBC dataset, you should cite the [corresponding paper]((https://doi.org/10.1101/2021.05.02.442287).
+If you use ground truths that utilized in this paper please cite [our paper](https://doi.org/10.1101/2021.04.29.441751) in addition to Raabin-WBC paper.
+The IEEE style of citations:
+* Z. M. Kouzehkanan et al., “Raabin-WBC: a large free access dataset of white blood cells from normal peripheral blood,” bioRxiv, p.
+2021.05.02.442287, Jan.
+2021, doi: 10.1101/2021.05.02.442287.
+* S. Tavakoli, A. Ghaffari, Z. M. Kouzehkanan, and R. Hosseini, “New Segmentation and Feature Extraction Algorithm for the Classification of White Blood Cells in Peripheral Smear Images,” bioRxiv, 2021, doi: 10.1101/2021.04.29.441751